sparkflows/sparkflows-docs/docs/user-guide/web-app/map-table-columns.rst

         :width: 80%

-- If we want the user to map the columns after running query below are steps :
+- To map the columns after running map fields button query below are steps :

 - Add select boxes component to add the available column names.
 Set its label as ``Columns`` and make this component hidden by selecting the ``hidden`` checkbox.